Udo/minibars/README.md

 After defining them, the variables can be referenced by prefixing their names with an at symbol (`@`), as shown.

 _Notice: this uses a slightly different syntax than Handlebars does when declaring the custom variables.
-Also, note that the variables have to be prefixed with an @ symbol when used._
+Also, note that the variables have to be prefixed with an @ symbol when used.
+It is not necessary to use the dot prefix notation in order to access an outer custom variable._

 ## properties Block